cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 So far there is an important source of uncertainty we have neglected.
 Our estimates of the backgrounds come either from MC simulation or from sideband regions in data, and in both cases these estimates are subject to a statistical uncertainty on the number of simulated or data events.
 In principle we should include an independent statistical uncertainty for every bin of every process in our model.
-It's important to note that combine/RooFit does not take this into account automatically - statistical fluctuations of the data are implicitly accounted for in the likelihood formalism, but statistical uncertainties in the model must be specified by us.
+It's important to note that <span style="font-variant:small-caps;">Combine</span>/`RooFit` does not take this into account automatically - statistical fluctuations of the data are implicitly accounted for in the likelihood formalism, but statistical uncertainties in the model must be specified by us.

 One way to implement these uncertainties is to create a `shape` uncertainty for each bin of each process, in which the up and down histograms have the contents of the bin shifted up and down by the $1\sigma$ uncertainty.
 However this makes the likelihood evaluation computationally inefficient, and can lead to a large number of nuisance parameters in more complex models.
-Instead we will use a feature in combine called `autoMCStats` that creates these automatically from the datacard, and uses a technique called "Barlow-Beeston-lite" to reduce the number of systematic uncertainties that are created.
+Instead we will use a feature in <span style="font-variant:small-caps;">Combine</span> called `autoMCStats` that creates these automatically from the datacard, and uses a technique called "Barlow-Beeston-lite" to reduce the number of systematic uncertainties that are created.
 This works on the assumption that for high MC event counts we can model the uncertainty with a Gaussian distribution.
 Given the uncertainties in different bins are independent, the total uncertainty of several processes in a particular bin is just the sum of $N$ individual Gaussians, which is itself a Gaussian distribution.
 So instead of $N$ nuisance parameters we need only one.
 This breaks down when the number of events is small and we are not in the Gaussian regime.